Alok-joseph/studio/README.md

 ![screenshot](https://user-images.githubusercontent.com/98444143/163546275-5e52fcad-00a6-42a8-8c33-f995c91bfd61.png)

 job section which is simple and nice .which shows the available jobs to the user then comes a contact section which is best to showcase where your studio is and the studio phone number the comes left tilt footer bar which grabs the attention of the user

+you can also show your social medias this template is perfect for creative agency studios